Will Hike For Salami

 She’s not dramatic—she’s been trying to keep me alive.

 Even as a child, she craved what she needed: cheese, rice, shoyu, cold water.
-She braced my knees, crossed my legs under desks, leaned against walls in checkout lines—not because I was lazy, but because she knew how to anchor me.
+She braced my knees, crossed my legs under desks, leaned against walls in checkout lines—not out of laziness, but because she knew how to anchor me.

 Wellness culture told me to work out more.